libhal-google/libhal.github.io/sphinx/index.rst

 Here you will find an organized list of the interfaces used in libhal.
 This includes soft drivers which are drivers that are not tied to specific hardware.
-This will also include utility functions
+This will also include utility functions.
-..
-TODO: display tree as summary of docs

 .. toctree::
-  :caption: hal docs
+  :caption: libhal Docs
   :maxdepth: 5

   Libhal Interfaces <libhal/index>